-Out of the box, new brX accounts are set up with sample products and sample configuration which are used to validate the correctness of the account setup through a basic “Sample SPA".
+Out of the box, new brX accounts are set up with sample products and sample configuration which are used to validate the correctness of the account setup through a basic "Reference SPA".
 This out-of-the-box setup also helps account holders find a working system to start with, and it is intended to provide both regular users and developers with best-practices on how to set up and use brX.

 Local Frontend Development

-git clone https://github.com/bloomreach/brx-react-spa
+git clone https://github.com/bloomreach/bloomreach-reference-spa

-You can access the Page Delivery API for the homepage of the sample “brxsaas” channel at this URL:
+You can access the Delivery API for the homepage of the sample “brxsaas” channel at this URL:

 While changes to the frontend can be applied and tested in a local, safe setup, changes to the brX account are directly pushed into the cloud.
-In order to provide a safe way of developing, reviewing and testing such "developer changes" (as opposed to changes made by regular brX users), the Content module makes use of the Projects feature.
+In order to provide a safe way of developing, reviewing, and testing such "developer changes" (as opposed to changes made by regular brX users), the Content module makes use of the Projects feature.

-Projects representing a developer workspace use the following workflow: Developers create a new Development project in brX’s Projects app.
+Projects representing a developer workspace use the following workflow: Developers create a new development project in brX’s Projects app.

-They can then associate the channel(s) they want to change with that Project, in the Project’s Channels tab.
-Also there (clicking on the cogwheel icon), developers can set up the URL the Experience Manager should load for that channel in the context of that development project.
+They can then associate the channel(s) they want to change with that project, in the Project’s Channels tab.
+Also there (clicking on the cogwheel icon), developers can set up the URL the Experience manager should load for that channel in the context of that development project.
 There is a URL for collaborating developers to share, and a URL for individual developers to use.
 The latter should typically point to a local URL.

-Once the channel is associated with the Project, developers can push changes to that channel in the context of that Project, using the Site Management API.
-The effect of these changes can be seen in the Experience Manager, in the context of the developer project.
-You do so by navigating to the Experience Manager by clicking on the channel entry in the Projects app.
+Once the channel is associated with the project, developers can push changes to that channel in the context of that project, using the Site Management API.
+The effect of these changes can be seen in the Experience manager, in the context of the developer project.
+You do so by navigating to the Experience manager by clicking on the channel entry in the Projects app.